 I wrestled to get my skis off and plant their tails in the rock hard snow, a dodgy balancing act that took all my concentration.
 That done, I collected my poles and wits, ready to start kicking steps, and looked upward.

 High above, in the beam of my headlamp, I caught a glint of movement.
 Trying to make it out in the darkness, I realized it was Lily, glissading downhill on her back toward me.
 Shaking her head to and fro with joy, she cascaded past me, proudly tossing around the final buried sweater she’d just uncovered from 40 feet above.
 Mission accomplished.

-As my headlamp followed her tumble I felt a wave of profound gratitude for her skill and courage—and massive love for this badass red dog that had my back.
-It was a moment of complete rightness.
-The stars themselves were twinkling in celebration.
+As my headlamp followed her tumble I could feel the stars cheering us on, and sharing her delight in that moment I was struck by a wave of profound gratitude for her skill and courage—and massive love for this badass red dog that had my back.

 My relationship with Lily shifted that night.
-In all the years I thought that my yes had been leading her, hers had also been leading me.
-In our adventures together, on the mountain and off, she continually shows me that when I step out of my stories and curiously engage with life unfolding—I get to play in the realm of magic
+All the years I thought that my yes had been leading her, hers had also been leading me.
+In our adventures together, on the mountain and off, she continually shows me that when I step out of my stories and curiously engage with life unfolding—I get to play in the realm of magic.